 A large portion of the Acceptance website is directed at high-risk drivers, people with bad credit, and teens.
 If you have a clean driving record, Acceptance might not be your first choice for auto insurance.
 However, if you haven’t been able to find insurance from other companies, Acceptance could be a good option for you.
 Let’s take a closer look.

 We've reviewed the best auto insurance providers and recommend you get quotes from multiple of them.
-If you want to find the best rate now, then get matched with an affordable provider in your area by calling (844) 246-8209 or using the tool above.

 In this article: